Paul Givan insists he is an Education Minister for all

 The DUP minister was criticised over the trip, during which he visited a school and asked his department to publicise it on their social media channels.

-Sinn Fein and the SDLP have confirmed they will back the no confidence motion, while the UUP has said they will not.
+Sinn Fein, the SDLP and Alliance have confirmed they will back the no confidence motion, while the UUP has said it will not.

+The motion itself is not expected to be before the Assembly until next week, however it is understood the Opposition has secured an urgent oral question in the chamber on the issue.

+However on Monday morning DUP leader Gavin Robinson condemned the reaction as “pantomime and performative politics which does nothing for Stormont or society”.

 Crowds gathered in Belfast on Saturday to call for Mr Givan’s resignation, and last week teachers’ unions were among those expressing concern about the trip.